Reconfig-Comp/assign_1/README.md

 - `multimedia`: contains images shown in this file

 ## Our approach to the problem
 We have described a class called `VerilogGraph`.
-This class describes a graph that has two types nodes:
+This class describes a graph that has 4 types nodes:
 1. Primary I/O node
 2. Configuration block node
+3. ARI block node
+4. Tribuff node

 At implementation level, each node is an entry in a dictionary `dGrph` (member variable of class `VerilogGraph`).
 More information about the class [here](./docs/on_VerilogGraph.md).